-- Get rid of the specialty appliances.
+- Get rid of the speciality appliances.
 Unless you are a gourmet chef, you don’t need a pasta maker.
-We all talked ourselves into specialty items that we may have used a couple of times and now collects dust in the pantry.
+We all talked ourselves into speciality items that we may have used a couple of times and now collects dust in the pantry.
 Make sure when it comes to your appliances you are keeping it real, check out my article on Real Self vs. Fantasy Self.

 - Toss out broken, cracked or chipped glasses or dishes.